mommi84/BALLAD/README.md

 BALLAD is the acronym of *Batch Learners Evaluation for Link Discovery*, a comparison of supervised machine-learning approaches for discovering new links in the Linked Data cloud.

+## Citing

+Tommaso Soru and Axel-Cyrille Ngonga Ngomo, *"A Comparison of Supervised Learning Classifiers for Link Discovery"*, in proceeding of the 10th International Conference on Semantic Systems (SEMANTiCS), 2014 [[PDF](http://svn.aksw.org/papers/2014/SEMANTiCS_ComparisonLD/public.pdf)]

+A technical report is also available [here](http://mommi84.github.io/BALLAD).

 ## Install

 	git clone https://github.com/mommi84/BALLAD.git